Kokia cookei

-Kokia cookei is a small, deciduous tree commonly known as the kokio, Molokai treecotton, Cooke's kokio, or Molokai kokio.
+Kokia cookei is a small, deciduous tree commonly known as the kokiʻo, Molokaʻi treecotton, Cooke's kokiʻo, or Molokaʻi kokiʻo.
+It is about 3 m in height, with simple leaves of 5 to 7 lobes, and large flowers.
+The fruit that the plant produces is composed of a five-lobed capsule that is dry and covered with short, dense hairs.
+The Kokia follows the typical flowering plant life cycle.
+It was distributed in the lowlands of the Hawaiian islands prior to going extinct in 1978.
+Conservation efforts, such as cultivation, are in place to attempt to nurse the species back to health.
+It is suspected that the species played a major role in the ecosystem through pollination but it is not confirmed.

 Distribution

-This species is only known to have existed in the lowlands of western Molokaʻi island of the Hawaiian Islands.
+This species is only known to have existed in the lowlands of the western Molokaʻi island in the Hawaiian Islands.
 Presumably, its native habitat was lowland dry forests on the leeward western end of the island.
-This was all but cut down by Polynesian settlers about the year 1000 CE to make room for agriculture.
-It seems to have been noted by these settlers, as suggested by the native name hau heleʻula ("entirely red hau").
-The three trees initially found grew near Mahana, northeast of Puu Nana. at approximately 200 m elevation.'Although the original forest ecosystem was destroyed and replaced by shrubland with plants like native ʻilieʻe (Plumbago zeylanica) and introduced flora, Molokaʻi kokiʻo survived initially.
-It seems to have had some tolerance to habitat change, enabling it to hang on until the 19th century.
+However, the complete natural range cannot be completely determined due to devastating and complete habitat loss of the dry forests on the Moloka'i island due to poor land practices.
+This landscape was destroyed by Polynesian settlers, around the year 1000 CE, to make room for agriculture.
+The species seems to have been noted by these settlers, as suggested by the native name hau heleʻula ("entirely red hau").
+The three trees that were initially found grew near Mahana, northeast of Puu Nāna at approximately 200 m elevation.

+Although the original forest ecosystem was destroyed by settlers, and the original species were replaced by shrubland with plants, like native ʻilieʻe (Plumbago zeylanica) and introduced flora, Molokaʻi kokiʻo survived initially.
+The species seems to have had some tolerance to habitat change, enabling it to hang on until the 19th century, but it was ultimately unable to overcome the loss of habitat, leading to extinction in the wild.

+Abundance

+In the wild, Kokia cookei is extinct.
+The species is currently found exclusively on the islands of Maui, Moloka'i, Hawaiʻi, and O'ahu in five separate places as 23 grafted plants with the hopes of a reintroduction into the wild through breeding and cloning.
+Facilities on the islands of Maui and O'ahu are cultivating seven individuals.
+There is a single K. cookei at a private home on the island of Hawaiʻi.
+The remaining 15 individuals are located at Puu Nana, on Moloka'i Ranch properties, in little outplanting locations.